2021 Grant Recipients

-What organizations are eligible for the Outdoor Theatre Pandemic Assistance Grant?
+What organizations were eligible for the Outdoor Theatre Pandemic Assistance Grant?

-Organizations are eligible to apply to the Outdoor Theatre Pandemic Assistance Grant if they meet the following eligibility requirements:
+Organizations were eligible to apply to the Outdoor Theatre Pandemic Assistance Grant if they met the following eligibility requirements:

-- Are current SETC organizational member or will join upon receipt of a grant award
+- Were current SETC organizational member or would join upon receipt of a grant award

-- Are a producing outdoor theatre company that is not primarily funded by a college or university
+- Were a producing outdoor theatre company that is not primarily funded by a college or university

-- Currently possess and have possessed 501(c)(3) tax-exempt status as defined by the IRS for at least two years
+- Possessed and/or have possessed 501(c)(3) tax-exempt status as defined by the IRS for at least two years

 What is SETC’s definition of a professional outdoor theatre?

 A theatre that provides monetary compensation/salary on a contracted basis to a minimum of 85% of their staff, designers, technicians, actors, and musicians.
 In addition, companies must have been in production a minimum of two full seasons and perform the majority of their programming in outdoor spaces.

 What was involved in completing a grant application?

 Details were provided on the grant guidelines documents, but the application process had been specifically designed to be simple and straightforward.
 SETC encouraged interested professional outdoor theatre companies to apply.